phylum-dev/documentation/docs/integrations/github_app.md

 ### Groups

-> **NOTE:** Only [Phylum PRO accounts](https://www.phylum.io/pricing) support groups.

 The GitHub App will automatically create a group with the name of your GitHub account/organization.
-All Phylum projects created by the GitHub App will be owned by that group and results can be shared by adding Phylum PRO accounts as members to the group.
+All Phylum projects created by the GitHub App will be owned by that group and results can be shared by adding Phylum accounts as members to the group.

 ![Phylum groups management](../../assets/phylum_groups_management.png)